sourcegraph/sourcegraph-public-snapshot/doc/dev/proposals/README.md

 # Proposal process

-Changes to our architecture are proposed, discussed, and approved according to the following process:
+Changes to our product or architecture are proposed, discussed, and approved according to the following process:

 1. Propose a change by opening a PR to add a new document to this directory that follows the [template](0000-00-00-template.md).
 The file name has the following components:
   - The date the proposal was first authored (YYYY-MM-DD).